A study of the relativistic corrections to polarized tritium $\beta$-decay: Review of the calculation

-The $\mathcal{W}$'s appearing in Eq.~\eqref{eq:dGdEimplicit} result from integrating the spin-averaged squared matrix element over the relativistic 3-body phase space, as outlined in~\cite{Simkovic:2007yi}.
-Their expressions (again, in the approximation of constant form factors) are rather cumbersome.
-We report them fully in Appendix~\ref{app:full}.
+The $\mathcal{W}$'s appearing in Eq.~\eqref{eq:dGdEimplicit} result from summing the squared matrix element over final polarizations and integrating it over the relativistic three-body phase space, as outlined in~\cite{Simkovic:2007yi}.
+Their expressions (again, in the approximation of constant form factors) are rather cumbersome, and we will not report them here.\footnote{The complete expression for the matrix elements and the $\mathcal{W}$ factors can be provided in \textsc{FORM} and \textsc{Wolfram Mathematica}\textsuperscript{\textregistered} format upon request.}